-Where should you set your sights if you were to live in Mexico?
+So the question is, where should you set your sights if you were to move to Mexico?

 The Reality: Safety in Mexico vs. Safety in The US